wieldphysics/wield-lab-doc/iirrational/quickstart_matlab.rst

 On Linux (Fedora 25) with 2016a, this appears to *just work*, with Matlab finding and using the system python27.
 If redirected to system python35 matlab fails to find the python libraries.
 Either it does not support such a new python3 (likely for 2016a as the matlab.engine python module does not support python35).
 Please submit issues/pull requests to debug this on mac/windows particularly using non-native python distributions such as Anaconda.

-2) Add IIRrational to matlabpath
+2) Add wavestate.iirrational to matlabpath
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The matlab code to use is stored within the python module (both for IIRrational and msurrogate).
+The matlab code to use is stored within the python module (both for wavestate.iirrational and msurrogate).
 To access it, just put it into the path using

 .. code-block:: Matlab

-    addpath(char(py.IIRrational.matlabpath()));
+    addpath(char(py.wavestate.iirrational.matlabpath()));

-This asks for the path through the python function call matlabpath of the IIRrational module.
+This asks for the path through the python function call matlabpath of the wavestate.iirrational module.
 The Matlab `char` function converts from a python string.
 If this throws an error, then either

  - Python is not found by Matlab
- - IIRrational is not installed, or **not installed into the python environment found by Matlab.** Check which python Matlab found.
+ - wavestate.iirrational is not installed, or **not installed into the python environment found by Matlab.** Check which python Matlab found.
 If you are running from an install from Anaconda, Homebrew, macports et al, then Matlab may not be using the non-system python!

-If this is working, then you may either add this code to all projects wishing to use the IIRrational library, or get the paths returned from this function and add them manually to a permanent matlabrc or to MATLABPATH.
+If this is working, then you may either add this code to all projects wishing to use the wavestate.iirrational library, or get the paths returned from this function and add them manually to a permanent matlabrc or to MATLABPATH.

 Two ways to start
 ------------------

-The separate python process hosting IIRrational communicates with Matlab through sockets.
+The separate python process hosting wavestate.iirrational communicates with Matlab through sockets.
 The addresses for this communication are held in a cookie file provided by the python host process.
 This process must be started with the location to write the cookie file, and then Matlab must be given the location of this file.
 Using sockets, the python process may even reside on a different computer than Matlab.
 Since Matlab's python can start this process itself, first try the direct method.

 Direct Subprocess Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^